-A Basic account on Loom is free.
+A Starter account on Loom is free.
 You’re limited to storing 25 videos on their site, but you can download as many as you want.

 Although Loom’s free account is arguably the least powerful of the 4 apps listed here, Loom does offer a more powerful paid option.
 Loom’s paid accounts offer a 14-day free trial (and unlimited storage).
 Also at the paid level, you get expanded editing capabilities, access to analytics, and higher levels of support.

-My team uses the free version for recording our SOPs for continuity planning, and organizes them by process.
+My team uses the free version for recording our SOPs, for continuity planning, and organizing them by process.
 And, of course, we use it for facilitating our own calls to various help desks.

 What Are You Waiting For?